flipperdevices/flipperzero-firmware/README.md

 - Latest fixes and updates from dev
 - Development free space thanks to removal of unused debug tools and [thanks to ESurge](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/46/files) for removal of first start assets.
 - Updated Battery Meter on Desktop [Thanks to McAzzaMan](https://github.com/McAzzaMan/flipperzero-firmware/tree/BatteryPercentageView)
+- Testing [Embedded arm-none-eabi toolchain (By drunkbatya)](https://github.com/flipperdevices/flipperzero-firmware/pull/1351).
+Please provide feedback in issues if any.

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.